Larry M. Simonsmeier Writing Award

 The American Society for Pharmacy Law (ASPL) is a nationwide organization with the purposes of: (i) furthering knowledge in the law related to pharmacists, pharmacies, the provision of pharmaceutical care, the manufacturing and distribution of drugs, and other food, drug, and medical device policy issues ("Pharmacy Law"); (ii) communicating accurate legal educational information; and (iii) providing education opportunities for pharmacists, attorneys, and others who are interested in Pharmacy Law.

 ASPL recognizes outstanding scholarship related to Pharmacy Law with the Simonsmeier Award.
-The Award recognizes an outstanding paper relating to the interests of ASPL published during the prior two years (2013-2015).
-The 2016 Award includes an honorarium plus support for travel to the ASPL Developments in Pharmacy Law Seminar XXVII in Austin, Texas, November 9-13, 2016.
+The Award recognizes an outstanding paper relating to the interests of ASPL published during the prior two years (2014-2016).
+The 2017 Award includes an honorarium plus support for travel to the ASPL Developments in Pharmacy Law Seminar XXVIII in Scottsdale, AZ, November 2-5, 2017.

 The Award is named in honor of the late Larry Simonsmeier (1944-2009), who was a pharmacist and attorney, professor and dean of Washington State University College of Pharmacy, president of ASPL, and editor of the Rx Ipsa Loquitur for more than twenty years.